 The Local Seafood Shack

-The Winter Park Fish Company isn't near any of the visitor areas.
-It's not even on a main road.
-Perhaps that's a good thing, because it's a tiny little place with maybe half a dozen hard wood tables and a few bar stools.
+The Winter Park Fish Company isn’t near any of the visitor areas.
+It’s not even on the main road.
+Perhaps that’s a good thing because it’s a tiny little place with maybe half a dozen hardwood tables and a few bar stools.

 This is the place you can visit dressed down and fit right in with everyone else.
 Check out our review for more details.

 I mentioned earlier that I used to work for the place that is now Darden Restaurants.
 They’ve changed over the years (not the least of which was selling off the restaurant that Bill Darden started, Red Lobster) and seem to be moving toward some better quality offerings.

 Here are two of our favorites in the Darden restaurant portfolio.